Who is this service for?

 What might a young carer do?

-- Practical tasks, such as cooking, housework and shopping.
+- Practical tasks, like cooking, housework, and shopping.

 - Physical care, such as helping someone out of bed.

-- Emotional support, such as talking to someone who is distressed.
+- Emotional support, including talking to someone who is distressed.

 - Personal care, such as helping someone dress.